Lucasplaygaemes/JNTD/README.md

 JNTD is my main project for a while now, but i have other projects in mind, my favorite programming language is C, and that's clear, but, i would love somethings that are not native in C, i'm not a c developer, but i will make changes haha.
 I have other projects in mind, some of then i can add in JNTD, but other i can't, i will make then public once i feel they're good enough.

-# Awrit!
-Awrit is a miracle!
-You can use a browser fully in terminal, just with awrit + Kitty, kitty is a marvelous terminal.
-I don't own any of those programs, every right goes to the respective owners.

 # Multiplatform?
 And it's a miracle!
 The code is "multiplataform", not really, but the code was able to run on my pc.
 But it's not perfect, nothing is, i need to make some modifications so it can run nice on every platform.